ShitalRavindraJagtap/Elastic-Agentic-RAG-Self-Correction/README.md

 Jina AI for the state-of-the-art Reranker v3.

-Ashish Tiwari for the inspiration during the Blogathon 2026.
+Ashish Tiwari for the inspiration during the #ElasticBlogathon2026.